- How is breast cancer treated?

 Most doctors will want you to start moving your arm soon after surgery so that it won't get stiff.

 How long it takes to recover from breast cancer surgery depends on what procedures were done.
 Most women can return to their regular activities within 2 weeks after a BCS with ALND, while recovery time is often shorter for BCS plus a SLNB.
 It can take up to 4 weeks after a mastectomy.
-Recovery time is longer if reconstruction was done as well, and it can take months to return to full activity after some procedures.
+Recovery time is longer if reconstruction was done as well, and it can take months to return to full activity after some procedures (for more information about recovery after breast reconstruction, please see our document Breast Reconstruction After Mastectomy).
 Still, these times can vary from person to person, so you should talk to your doctor about what you can expect.